REAP the Experts: Why Pruning Prevails for One-Shot MoE compression: Additional empirical evidence for loss of independent control

-In \cref{fig:qwen3-early}, Qwen3's layer 0 exemplifies the contraction of the functional output space by merging in early layers.
+\paragraph{Qualitative evidence of functional subspace collapse. }In \cref{fig:qwen3-early}, Qwen3's layer 0 exemplifies the contraction of the functional output space by merging in early layers.
 The original 128 experts span from $-0.4$ to $1.0$ along PC1, pruning maintains this full range with 64 experts, while merging contracts the distribution to approximately $[-0.2, 0.3]$, a 5-fold reduction.
-This contraction is dramatic in late layers, where experts are more specialized.
-As depicted in \cref{fig:llama-late}, the original 15 experts of Llama-4's layer 47 occupy a vast, multi-modal space spanning PC1 coordinates from $-800$ to $600$.
-Pruning preserves this remarkable diversity, with the 8 surviving experts distributed across the same multi-modal regions.
-However, merging induces a catastrophic collapse to a tiny cluster around coordinates $(200, 0)$, representing nearly two orders of magnitude reduction in functional diversity.
-This pattern intensifies with the number of experts: Qwen3's layer 47 (\cref{fig:qwen3-late}) shows the most severe collapse, with 128 original experts spanning PC1 from $-200$ to $300$ reduced to a minute region after merging, while its 64 pruned experts maintain the original distribution's full breadth.

-\paragraph{Manifold geometry preservation} Across all models and layers, we observe a fundamental geometric principle: pruning preserves the topology of the functional manifold while merging fundamentally alters it.
-This distinction is most clearly visible in ERNIE's representations (Figures~\ref{fig:ernie-early} and~\ref{fig:ernie-late}).
-In layer 1, the original 64 routed experts plus 2 shared experts form a characteristic curved structure with several outliers representing specialized experts.
-After pruning, the red points precisely overlay the gray ghost of the original distribution, including the outlier positions, demonstrating that each surviving expert maintains its exact functional role.
-The merged configuration, however, shows all experts collapsed into a tight cluster at the distribution's centre, eliminating both the outliers and the manifold's curvature.

-The preservation of manifold geometry under pruning reflects the mathematical structure of the operation: the pruned hypothesis class is a coordinate subspace of the original, with the router maintaining independent control over each surviving expert.
-The geometric collapse under merging visualizes the loss of independent control when gates $g_i$ and $g_j$ are tied into their sum $(g_i + g_j)$, the router can no longer independently modulate the two underlying functions, forcing the model to approximate the dynamic mixture $r(x)f_i(x) + (1-r(x))f_j(x)$ with a static expert $\tilde{f}_\alpha$.

-Mixtral, with only 8 experts, provides an interesting edge case (Figures~\ref{fig:mixtral-early} and~\ref{fig:mixtral-late}).
-Even with fewer experts, the same geometric principles apply.
-Pruning maintains the convex hull of the original distribution while merging contracts it.
-The less dramatic collapse compared to models with more experts suggests that with fewer experts, each must remain more general, leading to lower $\|\Delta_{ij}\|^2$ (expert gap) and lower $\mathrm{Var}[r(x)]$ (policy variability), both factors in our irreducible error bound.
+This contraction is dramatic in late layers, where experts are more specialized, as can be seen in \cref{fig:qwen3-late}. \Cref{fig:ernie-early,fig:ernie-late} exhibit similar contractions of the expert output manifold under merging, whereas pruning often preserves outlier experts and the span of the original expert output manifold.